WerQfest is a Beacon for Black Queer Art in the Midwest

 Attendees will also have access to an afterparty in collaboration with Dick Appointment, and a curated marketplace, WerQplace, with Spicy Broccoli ft.
 Golliday and TreHitz.

 “I could’ve done WerQfest anywhere.
 A lot of people have asked me why I love St. Louis so much,” Griffith said.
 “When you think about our city, we have rich arts and music history.
 And personally, I want to be a part of that story.
-That impact to me would be like my younger self having the thing that I need back then.
+That impact to me would be like my younger self having the thing that I needed back then.
 I didn’t have a WerQfest growing up.”

 Now, people do.
 Get your ticket today at www.werqfest.com and follow them at @werqfestl.